In Search of the Perfect Grip, by Todd Graves

 Below you can see Moe’s hand position from another angle:

 This angle shows Moe’s Lead hand and how it aligns with the club face.
-You can also see how the trail arm is below the lead arm showing that the club is placed through the lead hand under the heel pad.
+You can also see how the trailing arm is below the lead arm showing that the club placed the lead hand under the heel pad.
 Notice the squareness of the club-face.

 The Grip (Hands) position the wrists

 With the hands placed on the club correctly, there is another key factor to the hand position – the wrists.
-If there were one concept that I would want you to fully understand about the grip is that when I talk about your grip, what I am really talking about is your wrists.
+If there were one concept that I would want you to understand about the grip fully is that when I talk about your grip, what I am speaking about is your wrists.
 What I mean by this statement is that your hands are like clamps and your wrists are like hinges.
-The clamps simply hold the club, the hinges are the things that actually move.
-To have a proper grip, you must hold the club so that the wrists can move together – hinging and unhinging to maximize both the range of motion and the direction of movement.
+The clamps just hold the club; the hinges are the things that move.
+To have a proper grip, you must keep the club so that the wrists can move together – hinging and unhinging to maximize both the range of motion and the direction of movement.

-With the proper pressure points and the hands unified, the hands work together -unifed.
-With unified hands, you can freely move the wrists to their ideal range of motion as well as produce speed on the club-shaft propelling the club head quickly to through the golf ball.
+With the proper pressure points and the hands unified, the hands work together -unified.
+With unified hands, you can freely move the wrists to their ideal range of motion as well as produce speed on the club-shaft propelling the club head quickly go through the golf ball.

 - Hands in opposite rotations